 An new facility called "Apparatus for in-situ Defect Analysis" has been set-up which allows positron annihilation spectroscopy to be applied on thin functional films which are created using ion implantation or vapor deposition.
 Key point is the possibility to perform these investigations near to the material surface on the atomic scale and in very early stages of defect formation which shall lead to a deeper understanding on the dynamics of defect generation.

-Because of the unique time structure of the positron beam both MEPS and GiPS are not limited to doppler broadening spectroscopy (DBS and CDBS), but also for lifetime spectroscopy and the age momentum correlation called AMOC.
-The high intensity of the beam accounts for short measurement time which make it possible to study temperatur depends behaviour and maybe even dynamic transitions.For MEPS the energy of the positron beam can be choosen between 0.2 and 30keV which allows research on different sample thickness.
-Surface measurements and depth profiles are also possible, even for positron lifetime spectroscopy (probably for the first time).
+All three systems have different thematic priorities and cover as part of the EPOS system standard PAS techniques.
+Because of the unique time structure of the positron beam both MEPS and GiPS are not limited to (Coincidence) Doppler Broadening Spectroscopy (DBS and CDBS), but also for lifetime spectroscopy and the age-momentum correlation called AMOC.
+The high intensity of the beam accounts for short measurement time which make it possible to study temperature depending behaviour and maybe even dynamic transitions.The EPOS system has been realized by the Interdisciplinary Center of Materials Science (CMAT) of the Martin-Lither-University in cooperation with the Helmholtz-Zentrum Dresden-Rossendorf.
+It is devoted to fundamental research, materials research and it's facilities are explicitely open to external users.